cogment/cogment-verse/docs/tutorials/simple_bc.md

 The `AgentAdapter` base class provides a simple way to implement new agents together with their corresponding training algorithms.
 A few methods must be implemented.

 - `_create`: This instantiates the PyTorch model to be used by the actor implementation during trials and trained by the run implementation.
-- `_save` and `_load`: These are used by Cogment Verse to serialize and deserialize models to and from the model registry to enable the distribution and storage of trained models.
+- `_save` and `_load`: These are used by Cogment Verse to serialize and deserialize models to and fro t tfrom the model registry to enable the distribution and storage of trained models.
 - `_create_actor_implementations`: Returns the list of actor implementations to be registered, in our case only one named `simple_bc`.
 - `_create_run_implementations`: Returns the list of run implementations (e.g. training/evaluation regimens) to be registered, in our case only one named `simple_bc_training`.